Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 But most of us don’t just eat individual foods; we combine them to make meals.
 We created our suite of 35 NutriBooster recipe books to help Optimisers with different goals and preferences get the micronutrients they need from tasty recipes.
 These are ideal for people who don’t want to track their food and want to know what to eat to get the necessary nutrients.
 To kickstart your nutrition game, you can download samples of each book here.

-After a few days, Nutrient Optimiser will reveal your nutrient score, identify which foods from your current diet are more and less optimal for you, and provide food and meal suggestions that align with your micronutrient goals.
+If you’re curious and want to see how your personalised nutrition stacks up, we’d love you to take our free 7-Day Nutrient Clarity Challenge.
+After a few days, the Nutrient Optimizer will reveal your nutrient score, identify which foods from your current diet are more and less optimal for you, and provide food and meal suggestions to align closer to your micronutrient goals.

 Micros Masterclass